nathan-a-macleod/Environment-Composer/README.md

 - [ ] Add a popup for shortcuts for everything (like blender spacebar).
 - [ ] Add material.shading to the properties panel.
 - [ ] Add handles to move objects in the scene view.
+- [x] Add more stuff to the README.
 - [x] Allow objects to be selected by clicking them in the canvas.
 - [x] Add a function to update everything in the scene at once.
 - [x] Allow keyboard shortcuts & a button to change the mode (translate, rotate, scale).